bindane12/tripon/README.md

 -   **Hotel Registration**: Hotel owners can register their hotel on the platform.
 -   **Membership Minting**: Users can connect their Solana wallet and mint a membership token for a registered hotel for a small fee (0.01 SOL).
 -   **Points Accumulation**: Loyalty points are automatically calculated and can be updated based on the duration the membership is held.
+-   **Tiered Membership**: A tiered membership system (Basic, Silver, Gold, Platinum) that offers different benefits based on accumulated points.
 -   **Points Redemption**: Users can redeem their accumulated points.
 -   **User Dashboard**: A comprehensive dashboard to view available hotels, manage memberships, and interact with the points system.

+## Security and Logic Improvements

+The smart contract has been updated with several security and logic improvements to ensure its robustness and reliability:

+-   **Signer Authorization**: All privileged instructions now include proper signer authorization checks to ensure that only authorized accounts can perform sensitive actions.
+-   **PDA Validation**: Program Derived Address (PDA) accounts are now correctly derived and validated to prevent account substitution attacks.
+-   **Arithmetic Overflow/Underflow Protection**: All arithmetic operations now use checked arithmetic to prevent overflow and underflow errors.
+-   **Timestamp and Redemption Validation**: The points calculation and redemption logic now includes validation checks to prevent logical flaws, such as negative timestamps or zero-value redemptions.

+## Tiered Membership System

+The platform now includes a tiered membership system to reward loyal users with additional benefits.
+The tiers are as follows:

+-   **Basic**: 0-999 points (1x points multiplier)
+-   **Silver**: 1,000-4,999 points (1.2x points multiplier)
+-   **Gold**: 5,000-9,999 points (1.5x points multiplier)
+-   **Platinum**: 10,000+ points (2x points multiplier)

+Users are automatically upgraded to the next tier as they accumulate points.

 ## Listing Your Property on TripOn